Sending Unsolicited Nude Photos Isn't Illegal. Bumble's CEO Wants To Change That.

 Bumble will continue to fight for new laws that not only protect our users, but the digital space as a whole.
 We’re committed to creating a kinder, safer internet.
 We spend a considerable amount of our time online, yet the digital world has fallen short in protecting us there.
 We’ve been focusing our efforts on getting HB 2789 passed on a state level; now that’s happened, we want to focus on passing this law on a federal level, too.

 What about sending mutually consensual and solicited photos?
-How can people engage in this behaviour online in a way that is safe or empowering and doesn’t violate boundaries?
+How can people engage in this behavior online in a way that is safe or empowering and doesn’t violate boundaries?

 For some, sending solicited photos can be an expression of your sexuality, which can be incredibly empowering if you send it in a way that is comfortable to you.
 Trust and communication are two of the most important factors to think of when sending mutually consensual and solicited photos.
 Be safe, trust wisely, make your own rules, and go at your own pace.
 For some, they’d prefer to wait to send solicited images until after they’re in a committed relationship.
 For others, they prefer to never have their faces in their photos.
 If you decide to send solicited images, do what makes you feel the most safe and empowered.